thycotic/dsv-docs/product/quickstart/policies/index.md

     ```
     dsv secret read secrets:servers:us-west:devopsgrp1secrets:devopsgrp1policy_1:test --profile Clienttest
     ```
-1. Repeat the procedure for Team 2 and Team 3.
+1. You have successfully delegated permissions to DevOps Team1.
+Repeat the procedure above for Team 2 and Team 3.